Calling Abroad for less

 When traveling to a foreign country, making a phone call doesn’t have to empty your wallet anymore.
 Roaming fees are often high and the service is bad.
 Using a mobile phone is usually not your best option.

 One method is an unlocked mobile phone, a phone that’s not tied to one particular carrier.
 (In the United States, some carriers will unlock your phone if you ask; abroad, most phones come already unlocked.)

-Another option when you arrive in a new country, if you do not have an unlocked phone, you may buy a pay as you go phone that usually cost no more than $30.
+Another option when you arrive in a new country, if you do not have an unlocked phone, you may buy a pay-as-you-go phone that usually costs no more than $30.

 If you want to use your mobile then you can buy a local SIM card (the tiny, interchangeable chip inside the phone that lets you connect to a local carrier; they’re sold at mobile phone stores and kiosks for $2 to $25, depending on the country) and make local phone calls and send text messages without paying exorbitant international roaming fees.